Ryanborambo/eSpeak-NG-Desktop/README.md

-This is a pretty simple .net application so that you can control eSpeak-NG using UI, rather than command line.
+A simple app for eSpeak-NG so that you don't have to mess with the command line.
+I liked how easy the iOS app was, so I'm aiming for the usability to be about the same.